vccw/vccw.github.io/artsfest.md

 * [Tina Lewis Pottery and Ceramic Art](http://tinalewis.etsy.com) - pottery and ceramic art
 * Applied Design & Technology - wood & stone
 * [Elementals](http://gems23rd.blogspot.com) - jewelry

+### Triangle Park

+Ideal for the festival, this city park is family friendly with a seating area perfect for a picnic lunch, plus two Bocce courts are available for anyone who brings their own playing set.
+Centrally located between  N. Lamar and W.
+Guadalupe, Triangle Park is literally on the border of the Violet Crown Community Works neighborhoods.
+Plenty of free parking, and free admission.